CottonEyeBro/tokie-dex/README.md

 their tokiemon
 a.
 You can mint a free one at Tokiemon.io on Base if you need an example
-2. Query all the user’s Tokiemon metadata via smart contract, and based on the token’s URI display the information about each Tokiemon they hold
+2. Query all the user’s Tokiemon metadata via smart contract, and based on the token’s URI, display the information about each Tokiemon they hold
 a.
 Information should include tokiemon ID, picture, community, rarity, and tier (all available via API)
 3. Add some basic sorting and searching functionality to your app for users to sort